kaugm/Salesforce-Bookmarklets/README.md

 - Filter assets to only active assets (Assets page)
 - Filter assets to only Customer Success Services assets (Assets page)

+### Todo + Future
+- Discover more actions to automate
+- Prompting for user input?
+- Copying returned data to clipboard?